fabieu/spotify-utils/README.md

 Key features:

-- Playlists
+- **Playlists**
     - List information about playlists of the authenticated user in various output formats (Console, JSON)
+    - Export playlist information in various formats (JSON, HTML)
     - Find duplicate tracks across all playlists

-    - Export playlist information in various formats (JSON, HTML template)
-- More coming soon
+**More features coming soon**
 Of course, this CLI will not serve all needs, especially during development.
-So I'll be adding more features in the near future.
+I'll be adding more features in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed!

 <p align="right">(<a href="#top">back to top</a>)</p>